shift/design.io/README.md

 npm install design.io -g
 ```

 **Note**: Design.io uses Ruby to watch files on a Mac, using Mac's FSEvents.
-FSEvents are a very efficient way of getting notified when a file changes, the other solution is to iterate over the project file tree every <n> milliseconds, but that quickly becomes a problem with decently sized projects.
+FSEvents is the most efficient way of getting notified when a file changes on a Mac.
+The other solution is to iterate over the project file tree every <n> milliseconds, but that quickly becomes a problem with decently sized projects.
 The reason design.io uses Ruby to do this is because the Node.js `fs.watch` command does not work correctly across different versions of node and even sometimes on different versions of the Mac OS.
 There are several issues posted about this: https://github.com/joyent/node/issues/search?q=fs.watch.
 If you know of a better workaround, please let me know - this is only temporary, but Mac comes with Ruby and this solution works very well.
 Do note though, if you don't have [RVM (Ruby Version Manager)](https://rvm.beginrescueend.com/rvm/install/) installed, you most likely have to install design.io with `sudo npm install design.io -g`.

 ## Run